Lynx-gif-sudo/my-new-project-/README.md

 ## Summary

-Its my first project as a begginer for my Building AI course.
+Its my first project as a beginner for my Building AI course.
 I just made a sleeping cute cat on his back with the help of AI